JuliaPoo/juliapoo.github.io/_art/2022-01-09-aes-diffusion.md

 The `Substitute` operation is dealt probabilistically, as for a given $n$-th bit, even knowing its value before `Substutite`, can result in both $0,1$ after `Substitute`, because this operation is done at the byte level.
 The `Substitute` operation is responsible for most of the _colour variations_ of this collection of images.

-I also did other stuff that's not as faithful to the original AES-128 such as switching to the field $\mathbb{Z}/128 \mathbb{Z}$ because it gives more visually interesting results.
+I also did other stuff that's not as faithful to the original AES-128 such as switching to the field $\mathbb{Z}$ in `gen_n_rounds` because it gives more visually interesting results.
 The final plots, however, are still faithful to what I'm trying to visualize.

 ## Code